Brian-Baros/SarahMemory/README.md

 You don’t need billion‑dollar data centers.
 You don’t need corporate permission.
 You don’t need a subscription.
-You don't need a highend PC rig, although it wouldn't hurt.
+You don't need a high-end PC rig, although it wouldn't hurt.
 ---

 # 🗓️ Development History